dozmorovlab/TADCompare/README.md

 # Contributions and Support

 Suggestions for new features and bug reports are welcome.
-Please, create a new issue for any of these or contact the author directly: @cresswellkg (cresswellkg[at]vcu[dot]edu)
+Please, create a new issue for any of these or contact the author directly: @mdozmorov (mdozmorov[at]vcu[dot]edu)

 # Contributors